Killthebug/Bika-Lims-Wiki/Creating-an-Instrument-Import-Interface.md

 - **Instrument**: allows the user to set the instrument to which the results will be linked if the file contains calibration tests (the identifiers are Reference Sample IDs).

 ### Creating the parser
-The parser is the class responsible of parsing the results file.
+The parser is the class responsible for parsing the results file.
 Any parser must inherit from [```InstrumentResultsFileParser```](https://github.com/bikalabs/Bika-LIMS/blob/develop/bika/lims/exportimport/instruments/resultsimport.py#L14) or from any of its child classes and override its methods. [```InstrumentCSVResultsFileParser```](https://github.com/bikalabs/Bika-LIMS/blob/develop/bika/lims/exportimport/instruments/resultsimport.py#L187) is the most commonly used class to be inherited from, which is a child from ```InstrumentFileParser```.
 As the name indicates, this class provides methods to read and parse CSV-type files.

-In most of cases, the overriding the method [```_parseline(self, line)```](https://github.com/bikalabs/Bika-LIMS/blob/develop/bika/lims/exportimport/instruments/resultsimport.py#L220) would be enough for a fully functional importer interface:
+In most cases, overriding the method [```_parseline(self, line)```](https://github.com/bikalabs/Bika-LIMS/blob/develop/bika/lims/exportimport/instruments/resultsimport.py#L220) would be enough for a fully functional importer interface:

 ```python
 def _parseline(self, line):